nishkohli96/rhf-mui-components/packages/rhf-mui-components/README.md

 **This project has been an individual effort so far, and I’d love to invite collaborators to contribute by adding new components or improving the documentation and examples for existing ones.
 If you're interested, feel free to reach out at [nishantkohli96@gmail.com](mailto:nishantkohli96@gmail.com).**

-Feel Free to check out my [eslint config](pmjs.com/package/@nish1896/eslint-config).
+You can also check out my [eslint config](pmjs.com/package/@nish1896/eslint-config).